 The Employer will make available all necessary equipment, materials, specialized clothing and supplies for employees as required and shall be responsible for such equipment, materials, specialized clothing and supplies.

 29.4 Transportation of Children or Clients

-No employee shall be required to transport children or clients in her personal vehicle.
+With the exception of the position of Home School Coordinator and Special Needs Assistant, no employee shall be required to transport children or clients in her personal vehicle.